yochaigal/cairn/wip/2e/combat.md

 Combat in Cairn is fast, hectic, and often lethal.
 In addition, the rules of combat are unique in a few key ways:

-- **Side Initiative**.
-With the exception of the first round (where PCs must first save DEX to secure their turn), both the PCs and their opponents take turns acting together.
+- **Side Initiative**: With the exception of the first round (where PCs must first save DEX to secure their turn), both the PCs and their opponents take turns acting together.
 The results of a side's individual actions occur simultaneously.
-- **Attacks Automatically Hit**.
-Combatants typically deal damage to their targets automatically, without rolling to see whether an attack "hits."
+- **Attacks Automatically Hit**: Combatants typically deal damage to their targets automatically, without rolling to see whether an attack "hits."
 When multiple attackers target the same foe, only the highest dice result is used in the attack.
-- **Hit Protection & Scars**.
-Hit Protection acts as a measurement of skill, stamina, resilience, and luck.
+- **Hit Protection and Scars**: Hit Protection acts as a measurement of skill, stamina, resilience, and luck.
 It also refills automatically when the PC is safe and comfortable.
-If damage reduces a PC's HP to exactly 0 they receive a _Scar_, which can yield both positive and negative consequences.
+If damage reduces a PC's HP to exactly 0, they receive a _Scar_, which can yield both positive and negative consequences.
-- **Critical Damage**.
-Damage that reduces a target’s HP below zero is subtracted from their STR by the amount of damage remaining.
+- **Critical Damage**: Damage that reduces a target’s HP below zero is subtracted from their STR by the amount of damage remaining.
 The target must then immediately make a STR save to avoid taking Critical Damage, using their new STR score.
 On a fail, the target is defeated.

 ## Example